InFronttech Customer Tools

 - 16–50 mm² — Heavy-duty circuits, sub-mains.

 Two-wire (out and return) run.
 Resistive drop: V = I × R. We ask AC or DC only to show the right labels—for AC enter RMS voltage and current.
 For 12V DC cameras, aim for at least ~11 V at the load.
+Material and installation condition adjust the resistance/ampacity estimate only; formal compliance design must be checked to AS/NZS 3008 and AS/NZS 3000 by a licensed electrician.

 Voltage drop – Frequently asked questions